 In general, persecution of Christians has intensified, both in terms of violence and in the pressures they face.

 Please keep praying for your brothers and sisters in Sudan.
-Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.
+Your prayers make an enormous difference to those following Jesus no matter the cost.

 Open Doors works through local church partners in Sudan to strengthen persecuted Christians through persecution survival training, discipleship training and economic empowerment projects.